COVID-19 case locations and contact tracing

 NSW Health alerts

-If you receive a SMS from NSW Health, it is important you follow the advice in that SMS.
+If you receive a text message from NSW Health, you must you follow the advice in that text message.

 Service NSW app alerts